rob84044/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The dom is the Document Object Model, which is a visual representation of the HTML and CSS

 2. What is an event?

+An event is essentially how the user interacts with the website

 3. What is an event listener?

+An event listener is when we use Javascript to wait for a specific event on a specific element in javascript to perform an action

 4. Why would we convert a NodeList into an Array?

+I believe this should be a HTMLcollection, but either way converting these to an array allow us to use array methods

 5. What is a component?

+A component is a piece of code that allows you to create a piece of code using HTML and CSS and have it respond the same way as other pieces of code

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product